Master of Education in Educational Leadership – Three Specialized Concentrations

 Many students pursue a master’s in education leadership as the first step to prepare for leadership positions in elementary and secondary school environments.
 These professionals typically:

-• Set learning and curriculum standards in PK-12, literacy education, and higher education programs.
+- Set learning and curriculum standards in K-12, literacy education, and higher education programs.

 Depending on the school district, institution, or role, additional licensure or certifications may be required.
 An MSE can also prepare you for career opportunities beyond traditional school systems, such as higher education administration, student affairs, literacy program development, education consulting, policy analysis, and nonprofit leadership focused on education initiatives.